Sargammaurya/WhiteBoard-Project/README.md

 - **RoughJS**: Adds a rough pencil effect to drawings.
 - **html2canvas**: Enables exporting the canvas as a PNG image.

-## Deployment

-This app is deployed on Vercel and can be accessed at [https://asrwhiteboard.vercel.app/](https://asrwhiteboard.vercel.app/).
+This app is deployed on Vercel and can be accessed at (https://whiteboard-project-blue.vercel.app/).

 ## Running Locally